 The first two categories represent the majority of telephone calls associated with problems like illegal robocalling: many robocalls today originate on the Internet but terminate at PSTN endpoints.
 However, the core network elements that operate the PSTN are legacy devices that are unlikely to be upgradable at this point to support an in-band authentication system.
 As such, those devices largely cannot be modified to pass signatures originating on the Internet--or indeed any inband signaling data--intact.
-Even if fields for tunneling arbtirary data can be found in traditional PSTN signaling, in some cases legacy elements would strip the signatures from those fields; in others, they might damage them to the point where they cannot be verified.
+Even if fields for tunneling arbitrary data can be found in traditional PSTN signaling, in some cases legacy elements would strip the signatures from those fields; in others, they might damage them to the point where they cannot be verified.
 For those first two categories above, any inband authentication scheme does not seem practical in the current environment.

 But while the core network of the PSTN remains fixed, the endpoints of the telephone network are becoming increasingly programmable and sophisticated.
 Landline "plain old telephone service" deployments, especially in the developed world, are shrinking, and increasingly being replaced by three classes of intelligent devices: smart phones, IP PBXs, and terminal adapters.
-All three are general purpose computers, and typically all three have Internet access as well as access to the PSTN.
-Additionally, various kinds of gateways increasingly front for legacy equipment.
+All three are general purpose computers, and typically all three have Internet access as well as access to the PSTN; they may be used for residential, mobile, or enterprise telephone services.
+Additionally, various kinds of gateways increasingly front for deployments of legacy PBX and PSTN switches.
 All of this provides a potential avenue for building an authentication system that implements stronger identity while leaving PSTN systems intact.

 This capability also provides an ideal transitional technology while in-band STIR adoption is ramping up.
-It permits early adopters to use the technology even when intervening network elements are not yet STIR-aware, and through various kinds of gateways it may allow providers with a significant PSTN investment to still secure their calls with STIR.
+It permits early adopters to use the technology even when intervening network elements are not yet STIR-aware, and through various kinds of gateways, it may allow providers with a significant PSTN investment to still secure their calls with STIR.

-This specification therefore builds on the PASSporT [RFC8225] mechanism and the work of [RFC8224] to define a way that a PASSporT object created in the originating network of a call can reach the terminating network even when it cannot be carried end-to-end in-band in the call signaling.
-This relies on a new service defined in this document that permits the PASSporT object to be stored during call processing and retrieved for verification purposes.
+Then techniques described in this document therefore build on the PASSporT [RFC8225] mechanism and the work of [RFC8224] to describe a way that a PASSporT object created in the originating network of a call can reach the terminating network even when it cannot be carried end-to-end in-band in the call signaling.
+This relies on a new service defined in this document called a Call Placement Service (CPS) that permits the PASSporT object to be stored during call processing and retrieved for verification purposes.